Last verified: 17 days ago

 Absorption & Bioavailability

 Unknown for standalone use in humans.
-As an emulsifier, it improves the bioavailability of other compounds it is formulated with, but its own absorption and activity in humans is not addressed in the provided studies.
+As an emulsifier, it is designed to improve the bioavailability of other compounds rather than itself being the active ingredient.

 Red Flags to Watch For

-- Nearly all provided research uses sunflower lecithin as a carrier or emulsifier, not as the active ingredient — marketing it as a standalone health supplement is not well-supported by this evidence
+- Almost all provided research uses sunflower lecithin as a vehicle or emulsifier, not as the primary active ingredient — marketing it as a standalone health supplement is not well-supported by this evidence.

-- Widely used in over 1,000 registered supplement products despite very limited direct clinical evidence for human health benefits
+- Widely used in 1000+ registered supplement products despite very limited direct human clinical trial data on its own effects.

 Products Containing Sunflower Lecithin